-The present single cell transcriptomic study was carried out with BAL cells obtained from Mtb resisters among PWH (12).
-We uncovered that the resisters enrolled in our study display variable degrees of airway lymphocytosis.
-While the alveolar lymphocyte proportions in the resister samples were high, they fit within the upper distribution observed in BAL for the general population in Cape Town, both in PWH (15.4 \pm 15.6% SD) and HIV-negative subjects (13.5 \pm 20.6% SD) (40).
-An extensive spread of alveolar T cell proportions has also been described in other surveys (41).
+The present single-cell transcriptomic study was carried out with BAL cells obtained from Mtb resisters among PWH (12).
+We uncovered that the resisters enrolled in our study displayed variable degrees of airway lymphocytosis.
+While the alveolar lymphocyte proportions in the resister samples were high, they fit within the upper distribution observed in BAL fluid for the general population in Cape Town, both in PWH (15.4 \pm 15.6% SD) and HIV-negative subjects (13.5 \pm 20.6% SD) (42).
+An extensive spread of alveolar T cell proportions has also been described in other surveys (43).
 Hence, our results support a key role of alveolar lymphocytes for TB pathogenesis that has so far received scant attention.

 Most alveolar lymphocytes in our data were T cells that were grouped into 17 distinct clusters based on their transcriptomic make-up.
-All T cell clusters were enriched in resister compared to LTBI alveoli.
-Alveolar T cells included a poly-cytotoxic T cell cluster, annotated as L.8, that co-expressed three key molecules crucial for the immune response against Mtb: perforin (PRF1), granzyme B (GZMB), and granulysin (GNLY).
-These poly-CTL kill a range of intracellular parasites (42) and effectively restrict Mtb growth (43).
-Recognition of Mtb infected cells by poly-CTL triggers degranulation and release of cytotoxic molecules in immune synapses.
-Perforin creates holes in the plasma membrane, facilitating the entry of granzyme B and granulysin into the host cells (44).
-Granulysin kills Mtb by altering the membrane permeability of the bacillus (33, 35, 45).
-Granulysin also delivers the protease granzyme B to intracellular bacteria and their collaboration results in rapid bacterial death across multiple species (32, 46).
-In the macaque model of TB, CD8+ T cells expressing PRF1, GZMB, and GNLY were associated with protective granuloma (47) and linked with protection from Mtb in the early stage of infection (48).
-In humans, CD8+ poly-CTL were linked to control of bacterial dissemination in leprosy (34, 46) and treatment success in TB (49, 50).
-Moreover, anti-TNF therapy decreased antimicrobial capacity of PBMC against Mtb as a result of the selective depletion of $CD8^+$ poly-CTL (51).
+All T cell clusters were enriched in resister compared with LTBI alveoli.
+Alveolar T cells included a poly-cytotoxic T cell cluster, annotated as L.8, that coexpressed 3 key molecules crucial for the immune response against Mtb: perforin (PRF1), granzyme B (GZMB), and granulysin (GNLY).
+These poly-CTLs kill a range of intracellular parasites (44) and effectively restrict Mtb growth (45).
+Recognition of Mtb-infected cells by poly-CTLs triggers degranulation and release of cytotoxic molecules in immune synapses.
+Perforin creates holes in the plasma membrane, facilitating the entry of granzyme B and granulysin into the host cells (46).
+Granulysin kills Mtb by altering the membrane permeability of the bacillus (35, 37, 47).
+Granulysin also delivers the protease granzyme B to intracellular bacteria, and their collaboration results in rapid bacterial death across multiple species (34, 48).
+In the macaque model of TB, CD8+ T cells expressing PRF1, GZMB, and GNLY were associated with protective granuloma (49) and linked with protection from Mtb in the early stage of infection (50).
+In humans, CD8+ poly-CTLs were linked to control of bacterial dissemination in leprosy (36, 48) and treatment success in TB (51, 52).
+Moreover, anti-TNF therapy was associated with the selective depletion of CD8+ poly-CTL and decreased antimicrobial capacity of PBMCs against Mtb (53).

-Poly-CTL of the L.8 cluster comprised of a pool of CD8+ $\alpha\beta$ TCR+ and a smaller proportion of double negative $\gamma\delta$ TCR+ cells, where both subsets expressed the three cytotoxic molecules (PRF1, GZMB, and GNLY) as well as NK receptors.
+Poly-CTLs of the L.8 cluster comprised a pool of CD8+ $\alpha\beta$ TCR+ and a smaller proportion of double-negative $\gamma\delta$ TCR+ cells, where both subsets expressed the 3 cytotoxic molecules (PRF1, GZMB, and GNLY) as well as NK receptors.
 The latter included the activating KLRC2 (NKG2C) and KLRK1 (NKG2D) receptors that recognize HLA-E and MICA/B, respectively, as ligands on target cells.
-Interestingly, while NKG2C and NKG2D can work as costimulatory signals for TCR activation in T cells (52, 53), they can also induce the T cell effector function in a TCR-independent manner (34, 37, 54, 55).
+Interestingly, while NKG2C and NKG2D can work as costimulatory signals for TCR activation in T cells (54, 55), they can also induce the T cell effector function in a TCR-independent manner (36, 39, 56, 57).
 Hence, NKG2C+ and NKG2D+ T cells possess an innate-like function in early local protection against infection in the absence of antigen-specific responses.
-Of the two receptor genes, KLRK1 was expressed by an approximately 3-fold higher proportion of L.8 resister cells compared to the same cluster in LTBI highlighting the role of an NKG2D-dependent activation of alveolar mycobactericidal poly-CTL in resisters.
+Of the 2 receptor genes, KLRK1 was expressed by an approximately 3-fold higher proportion of L.8 resister cells compared with the same cluster in LTBI, highlighting the role of an NKG2D-dependent activation of alveolar mycobactericidal poly-CTLs in resisters.